Sewala Monastery Bhutan

 Scroll down below to see how you can make a donation to support Sewala Monastery, the Rimpoche, and the young monks there... and check out the free Meditation in Motion app to purchase recordings of the Rimpoche and monks' prayer chants as another way to support them!

 Thank you for signing up to become a free Member of the Sewala Monastery Community to stay in touch with developments, projects, and Study Trip opportunities to visit this beautiful monastery in Bhutan.

 Your tax-deductible donation below is most appreciated.
-100% of what you donate goes directly to the monastery in Bhutan and is managed by the non-profit, 501(c)3 Kahuna Valley organization on Kauai.
-If you wish to place a larger donation, please click here to let us know Thank you.
+100% of what you donate goes directly to the monastery in Bhutan and since all is managed by the non-profit, 501(c)3 CommuntiyAwake organization, your donations are fully tax-deductible.
+If you wish to place a larger donation than available below, please click here to let us know Thank you.

 If you are interested in supporting the monastery by attending our amazing annual adventure to Bhutan April 2020, check out this video below to get inspired and enjoy scenes from our group trip...
 Please scroll below to support Sewala with much-needed donations in the meantime...